|About this course:|

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

 The study and assessment materials will be delivered online, with the exception of one text book and DVD-ROM.

 The cost of the accommodation for any residential activities that you choose is in addition to the course fee.
 You will also be responsible for your own travel arrangements.
 See the Residential schools section above for details.

 Broadband internet access is required for the non-residential activities and a digital camera is also highly desirable to record images of your work.

-You will need a computer with internet access to study this course as it includes online activities, for use with a web browser.
-There is also software to download and install on your computer.
+You will need a computer with internet access to study this course.
+It includes online activities – you can access using a web browser – and some course software provided on disk.

 You can also visit the Technical requirements section for further computing information including the details of the support we provide.